samuel-gamelin/Rabbits-and-Foxes/README.md

     This will create a folder called SYSC-3110.
 2. Open the Eclipse IDE, and click File -> Open Projects from File System.
 3. From that window, click on the "Directory" button next to the "Import source" box, and select the "SYSC-3110" folder that was just created.
 Click "Finish".
-4. You will have to add JUnit 4 to your classpath to run the tests.
-To do so, right-click on the project name, then click "Build Path -> Add Libraries".
-Select JUnit, hit "Next", select JUnit 4 and click "Finish".

 ##### Rules for Contributions: